-Once you have got clear on your priorities and what you want to create during this time then making decisions on what to do and not do becomes so much easier because you know firstly what you can fit in and also what is important for you to be doing and not doing.
+Once you are clear on your priorities and what you want to create during this time then making decisions on what to do and not do becomes so much easier.
+You know firstly what you can fit in and also what is important for you to be doing and not doing.

 3. Schedule in Downtime and Looking After You

-Filling up your calendar to the brim with events and functions and busyness is not going to get you to the end of the year in a good mental, emotional or physical state.
+Filling up your calendar to the brim with events, functions and busyness is not going to get you to the end of the year in a good mental, emotional or physical state.

 If you want to end the year feeling good, then it is important to look after yourself as well.
-Have downtime to recharge the energy tanks and time to relax and have fun.
+Have downtime to relax, have fun and recharge your energy tanks.

-You are important as well and if you are just getting caught up in the busyness of the season you risk burnout or getting sick because you are not taking time out or taking care of yourself.
+You are important as well and if you are only getting caught up in the busyness of the season you risk burnout or getting sick because you are not taking care of yourself.
 Make yourself a priority.

 4. Delete What You Don’t Need to Do